-MANAGEMENT'S DISCUSSION AND ANALYSIS

-For the three and nine months ended March 31, 2023 (Expressed in US Dollars)
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the three months ended September 30, 2023 (Expressed in US Dollars)

-Management's Discussion and Analysis For the three and nine months ended March 31, 2023 (Expressed in US dollars, unless otherwise stated)
+Management's Discussion and Analysis For the three months ended September 30, 2023 (Expressed in US dollars, unless otherwise stated)

-DATE OF REPORT: May 5, 2023
+DATE OF REPORT: November 6, 2023

-This management's discussion and analysis (this "MD&A") for New Pacific Metals Corp. and its subsidiaries (collectively, "New Pacific" or the "Company") should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended March 31, 2023 and the related notes contained therein.
-In addition, this MD&A should be read in conjunction with the audited consolidated financial statements of the Company for the year ended June 30, 2022 (the "Audited Financial Statements"), the related management's discussion and analysis, and the Company's annual information form for the financial year ended June 30, 2022 dated September 28, 2022 (the "AIF") (available on SEDAR at www.sedar.com, on EDGAR at www.sec.gov, and on the Company's website at www.newpacificmetals.com).
+This management's discussion and analysis ("MD&A") for New Pacific Metals Corp. and its subsidiaries (collectively, "New Pacific" or the "Company") should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended September 30, 2023 and the related notes contained therein.
 The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The Company's significant accounting policies are set out in Note 2 of the Audited Financial Statements.
+The Company's significant accounting policies are set out in Note 2 of the audited consolidated financial statements for the year ended June 30, 2023.
 All dollar amounts are expressed in United States dollars ("USD") unless otherwise stated.
-Certain amounts shown in this MD&A may not add up exactly to total amounts due to rounding differences.
-This MD&A contains "forward-looking statements" that are subject to risk factors set out in a cautionary note contained at the end of this MD&A. All information contained in this MD&A is current and has been approved by the Board of Directors of the Company (the "Board") as of May 5, 2023.
+Certain amounts shown in this MD&A may not add exactly to total amounts due to rounding differences.
+This MD&A contains "forward-looking statements" that are subject to risk factors set out in a cautionary note contained at the end of this MD&A. All information contained in this MD&A is current and has been approved by the Board of Directors of the Company (the "Board") as of November 6, 2023.